lslezak/blog-test/_posts/2016-10-07-improving-low-vision-accessibility-of-the-installer.md

 title: Improving low-vision accessibility of the installer
 description: In our latest report, we promised you would not have to wait another three weeks to hear (or read) from us.
-And here we are again, but not with any of the anticipated topics (build time reduction and Euruko 2016), but with a call for help in a topic that could really make a difference [&#8230;]
+And here we are again, but not with any of the anticipated topics, but with a call for help in a topic that could really make a difference.
 category:
 - Accessibility
 - Distribution